SlyryD/Beta-Quest/README.md

 * Run "python build.py" in the scripts directory to generate port.z64 (uncompressed) and port-comp.z64 (compressed) and rom_patch.txt (patch) within the roms folder use the --compile-c option to rebuild the c code, rand.z64, and loader.z64.

+* To update the title screen, need to make a diff of the original title screen and the new one and place it in resources/title_diff.bin.
+See tools for doing this in scripts/logo_utils

 ## What is this?

 The Beta Quest mod is an entrance randomizer built from the NTSC 1.0 release.